Welcome to Chemeketa Community College’s Driver Education Program. This handout

 fee of $220 is required before the DE certificate is issued.
 The course fee and any additional cost that

 accrue during the course must be paid before a certificate will be issued.

 Students may receive a complete refund of the course fee if they withdraw within the first 4 classroom

 hours of the class (during the first ).
 There may be exceptions due to illness or certain emergencies to be

 determined by the Driver Education office.

-Reasonable accommodations will be provided.
-Contact Amanda Franks at the Driver Education office for more information.
+Reasonable accommodations may be provided with appropriate documentation.
+Please contact Amanda Beckner at the Driver Education office 503.584.7541 for more information.

 This DE course is a 3-phase program: Classroom instruction, In-car instruction, and